Controlling Third Party Licenses

 To support this feature Artifactory includes a new license management facility where rules about license matching and approval status are defined.
 These rules are consulted as part of the license analysis.

 How does license analysis work?

 Automatic analysis is performed upon deployment by examining information found in artifact module files.
-Currently Maven POM, Ivy Descriptor and NuGet files are supported.
+Currently Maven POM, Ivy Descriptor, NuGet, and RPM files are supported.

 You can always override the automatic results and assign license information manually to dependencies.
 You can also compare the current license status to the auto calculated one and decide what results of the automatic analysis to accept.

 License information is stored with the artifact and reused by the automatic license analysis on subsequent builds.